Best Things to Do in BRUSSELS, the Capital of Europe

 The Cradle of the European Union

 Belgium has traditionally been opening up to its European neighbors.
-Two-third of the population is pro-EU which is more than in most other countries where the quota is around 50 percent.
+Two-thirds of the population is pro-EU which is more than in most other countries where the quota is around 50 percent.

-The country plays an important and active role in the Benelux Union as well as in the European Union, the Council of Europe, the European Monetary Union, the NATO, and the Common Foreign and Security Policy (CFSP).
-Belgium supported all these organizations as one of the founding members.
+The country plays an important and active role in the Benelux Union as well as in the European Union, the Council of Europe, the European Monetary Union, NATO, and the Common Foreign and Security Policy CFSP.
+Belgium supported all these organizations as one of their founding members.

 Town Hall of Brussels